codingtuto/LiteJsonDb/README.md

 print(db.get_db(raw=True))
 </pre>

-## 🆕: Search Data
+## 🔍 Search Data (new)

 This new feature was integrated in response to the [issue](https://github.com/codingtuto/LiteJsonDb/issues/2) raised about improving data search capabilities.
-We are excited to announce the addition of the `search_data` function!
 This function allows you to search for values within your database, either across the entire database or within a specific key.
 This enhancement makes finding your data much easier and more efficient.

 ### How to use